 - Sprinkle the sauce ingredients on the cake batter evenly.

-- Pour the boiling water slowly at the sides of the pan this will allow the boiling water to spread gently over the batter.
+- Pour the boiling water slowly and gently over an upturned large spoon around the edges of the baking dish to spread evenly over the batter.

 - Bake in a preheated oven for 25 to 30 minutes, or until the cake spring back when gently pressed.

-- Let the chocolate self saucing pudding sit for 15 minutes and serve with ice cream on the side.
+- Let the chocolate self saucing pudding sit for 10 to 15 minutes and serve with ice cream on the side.

 - This dessert is best served warm for you to enjoy the sauce.

-- If you like more chocolate sauce, add an extra ¼ of boiling water.
+- If you like more chocolate sauce, add an extra ¼ cup of boiling water.

-- Do not overbake the cake, or the sauce will dry, and so will the cake.
+- Do not overbake the cake, or the sauce and the cake will dry.

 - This post was first published in 2018 and is updated with more information.